gisgiselle/Cryptology/BlockChain Project/howto.md

       ![Loading Message](https://user-images.githubusercontent.com/47361500/173686906-648d6327-0578-42a1-9340-741774d27aed.png)

       If connected correctly, you should see all of the contract and account data loaded.

+    This is an importantant method as we get the JSON file that our app will interact with.
+We must remember that this JSON files are compiled from the         .sol smart contract.
+This method only sets a conection with a web3 provider.

+     loadContract: async () => {
+       const todoList = await $.getJSON('todoList.json')
+       App.contracts.todoList = TruffleContract(todoList)
+       App.contracts.todoList.setProvider(App.web3Provider)
+       App.todoList = await App.contracts.todoList.deployed()
+     }

+      Here we have a function which helps create tasks.
+We  call the method setLoading with a true parameter.
+      Then we store the content *newTask* or car ride in a variable called *content*.
+      We then create the task sending it through the method createTask.
+      Finally we reload the page with the task created.

+     createTask: async () => {
+         App.setLoading(true)
+         const content = $('#newTask').val()
+         await App.todoList.createTask(content)
+         window.location.reload()
+       }

     - [Index](src/index.html)
       HTML code for list